CafeOBJ/cafeobj/manual/md/overview.md

 `````
 op <_,_> : Nat Nat -> Pair {constr}
 `````
-which introduces an infix operator. \_cafeobj is very flexible and allows to freely specify the syntax.
+which introduces an infix operator.
+CafeOBJ is very flexible and allows to freely specify the syntax.
 In an operator declaration as the above, the underscores `_` represent arguments to the operator.
 That also means that the number of underscores must match the number of sorts given before the `->`.
-After the above declaration \_cafeobj will be able to parse terms like `< 3 , 4 >` and correctly type them as pair.
+After the above declaration CafeOBJ will be able to parse terms like `< 3 , 4 >` and correctly type them as pair.